 Iron is probably the most important nutrient to consider during the introduction of solids.
 But what are high-iron foods, and which ones are suitable for babies?
 How do you know if your baby is getting enough iron?
 What can you do to increase iron absorption?
-In this masterclass, Dr Kyla gives you everything you need to know about iron here.
+Dr Kyla gives you an overview in Module 3 and covers everything you need to know about iron in this masterclass.

 Are you wondering when to start giving your baby water, and at what age you can stop boiling it?
 What about other drinks like juice, or cow's milk?
 In this post, Dr Kyla goes through what drinks to give in the first 12 months, how much they need, what to do if they don't want to drink, and a demonstration video showing how to offer water in an open cup.

 There are also these short posts about water requirements at different ages, sippy vs straw cups, types of drinking vessels, and a demonstration video and 5-step guide to teach your child to drink from a straw.